marianogabitto/Lightning/README.md

 from LightningF.Models.pdp_simple import TimeIndepentModelPython as ModelSpacePy
 ```

-Then, the input data should be created as a 4-column / 6-column numpy array.
+The input data should be created as a 4-column / 6-column numpy array.
 The first 2 / 3 columns
 correspond to x,y / x,y,z observation positions.
 The next 2 / 3 columns correspond to the position uncertainties s_x, s_y / s_x, s_y, s_z.

-Then run the algorithm by including:
+The algorithm is then run by including:

 ```
 modelpy = ModelSpacePy(data=data, init_type='rl_cluster', infer_pi1=True, infer_alpha0=True)
 modelpy.fit(iterations=100, pl=0, prt=1)
 ```

-To see the results do:
+And the results can be seen with:

 ```
 modelpy.pl_bl()